CollinAlpert/Lombok.NET/README.md

 ```

 ### ToString
+#### Supported types: Classes, Structs, Enums

-To generate a descriptive `ToString` method to your class, make it partial and add the `[ToString]` attribute to it.
+To generate a descriptive `ToString` method to your type, make it partial and add the `[ToString]` attribute to it.
 By default, it will include private fields in the `ToString` method, but this is customizable in the attribute's constructor.

 ```c#
 [ToString]